Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: The Centrally Extended Affine Graded Lie Algebra

 For the residue pairing, we will use the integration along $S^2$ introduced in the previous sections which satisfies

 With this, we can define a residue pairing as a map

 which acts on the raviolo polynomial generators as

-The notation $\C[-1]$ reflects the fact that we are working with chain complexes.
+The notation $\C[-1]$ reflects the fact that we are working with a chain complex with $\C$ in degree 1 --- namely, the notation "$[-1]$" indicates that the degree has been shifted \textit{up} by 1; cf. \textit{Remark \ref{dualdegree}}.
 Concretely, it indicates that $\operatorname{Res}$ vanishes on $(0,0)$-forms, while its action on $(1,0)$-forms yields values in $\C$, as explicitly shown in \eqref{ec:cuantodares}.